 It's essential to keep in mind that quality should be the primary focus when acquiring backlinks.
 Backlinks from reputable and relevant websites are more valuable.
 Penalties for using black-hat techniques are steep.
 Make sure to minimize or disavow links to your site that are considered toxic.

-To ensure your backlinks will positively impact SEO and maximize ROI, you should have the following:
+To ensure your backlinks will positively impact SEO and maximize ROI, you should have the following in place:

-Link diversity: Having a diverse set of backlinks from different sources and types of websites can signal to search engines that your website has valuable content that is being acknowledged by various sources.
+Link diversity: Having diverse backlinks, dofollow and nofollow, from different sources and types of websites can signal to search engines that your website has valuable content acknowledged by various sources.

 Anchor text: The anchor text of a backlink is the visible, clickable text linked to your website.
 It is best practice to have a variety of anchor text phrases and to avoid using the exact phrase repeatedly, as it can signal to search engines that the links may be manipulative.